Bald Head Woods Reserve

 Visiting the Site

-Bald Head Island may be accessed by private ferry from Deep Point Marina in Southport.
-Cars are not allowed on the island, but bicycles and golf carts may be rented, and maps are available to direct visitors to Bald Head Woods.
-An interpretive trail leads from the parking lot, and a portion of the trail is wheelchair accessible.
+Bald Head Island may be accessed by a passenger-only ferry that departs from Deep Point Marina in Southport.
+Tickets can be purchased online or day of at the ticket window.
+Cars are not allowed on the island, but bicycles and golf carts may be rented to access Bald Head Woods.
+A network of trails can be accessed from multiple golf cart parking areas and trail heads along Federal Road.

 Be a responsible visitor: check out the reserve rules and policies before your visit.